 At JANZZ.technology, we provide integrated labor market solutions for Public Employment Services (PES) via cloud.
 Through our robust and rich architecture, we can successfully manage any sudden increased load and deliver an uninterrupted user experience.
 By leveraging embedded machine learning (ML) and artificial intelligence (AI), PES can get powerful real-time analytics on labor markets with state-of-the-art solutions, even in countries with less infrastructure.

 As a Swiss company, we have a different regulatory regime than most other major vendors in the market.
-At JANZZ.technology, our solutions are primarily offered as SaaS in a strictly regulated, ISO 27001, CCPA and GDPR compliant private cloud environment, usually also on the territory of the country where we operate.
+At JANZZ.technology, our solutions are primarily offered as SaaS/DaaS in a strictly regulated, ISO 27001, CCPA and GDPR compliant private cloud environment, usually also on the territory of the country where we operate.
 Pandemic or not, we have long recognized the urgency of digitization transformation within public services, especially PES.
 And we are prepared to support PES of any size on this digitization journey.